a11yproject/a11yproject.com/README.md

 The A11Y Project uses [Eleventy](https://www.11ty.io/) to manage its content.
 Eleventy relies on [Markdown](https://daringfireball.net/projects/markdown/syntax), [Sass](https://sass-lang.com/), [Nunjucks](https://mozilla.github.io/nunjucks/), and [JSON](https://www.json.org/) to function.

 It may be helpful to familiarize yourself with these technologies, depending on what you want to do.
-For more information, check our our [Contributor documentation](https://a11yproject.com/contributing-guidelines/).
+For more information, check out our [Contributor documentation](https://a11yproject.com/contributing-guidelines/).

 ### Requirements